CAFDataProcessing/worker-document/README.md

 ## Modules

+### worker-document-utility
+This repository defines the public classes that facilitate the creation of mutable and read only document objects.The project can be found in [worker-document-utility](worker-document-utility).

 ### worker-document

 This repository defines public base classes which facilitate the creation of projects generated from the [worker-document-archetype](worker-document-archetype).
 The project can be found in [worker-document](worker-document).